 Is there a limit to how many times a debt collector can call me?

 Answer: Federal law doesn’t give a specific limit on the number of calls a debt collector can place to you.
-However, a debt collector may not call you repeatedly or continuously to annoy, abuse, or harass you or others who share the number.
+A debt collector may not call you repeatedly or continuously intending to annoy, abuse, or harass you or others who share the number.